miled/wordpress-social-login/readme.txt

 WordPress Social Login come with a simple but flexible and fully customizable authentication widget.
 And if you are a developer or designer then you can customize it to your heart's content, changing the css and icons is a matter of seconds.

 <strong>Even more features are planned</strong> <br>
-The coming release « the definitive social toolkit » will brings even more exciting new features and significant updates to WordPress Social Login.
+The coming release ï¿½ the definitive social toolkit ï¿½ will brings even more exciting new features and significant updates to WordPress Social Login.
 From advanced users managment to contacts import and export, social sharing, tweet comments, tweet to download, and more.

 <strong>Supported Providers</strong> <br>